 The heart of a trailer's electrical brake system is the controller, which feeds current into the system and through the electromagnets in...

 How to Troubleshoot the Trailer Brake Controller

-When a problem occurs with a trailer brake controller, ...
-If there is less power at the trailer connector than at the...
+When a problem occurs with a trailer brake controller, it's possible to lose all braking power to the connected trailer's braking system....